 Medically reviewed by Drugs.com.
 Last updated on Aug 13, 2021.

 Despite traditional use of beetroot for antitumor, carminative, emmenagogue, and hemostatic properties, clinical trials are lacking to substantiate these claims.
-Data suggest a role as an antioxidant, as a natural source of nitrites, and a potential use in cardiovascular conditions, although evidence is limited.
+Data suggest a role as an antioxidant, as a natural source of nitrates and nitrites, and a potential use in exercise performance or cardiovascular conditions, although evidence is limited.
 In the food industry, beetroot is used for its color.